-Backblaze Online Backup backs up PC and Mac desktop computers for $6/month, with "unlimited backup" for all the data attached to a computer, including external USB hard drives.
+Backblaze Online Backup backs up PC and Mac desktop computers with "unlimited backup" for a flat fee, for all the data attached to a computer, including external USB hard drives.
 The personal backup product is encrypted and data in the backup is only accessible by the account owner.
+You can find information about personal backup pricing here.

 The online backup service includes software to automatically manage the backups of a Mac or Windows computer.
 The Backblaze Online Backup software creates a mirror copy of the data on the licensed computer, except for data explicitly excluded, with a running 30-day file revision history.

 Backblaze has introduced extended version history that, for an additional fee, will keep your data for up to 1-year or permanently.
-Information on how to set this up and the pricing is here.
+Information on how to set this up is here.

 Backblaze Online Backup is not designed to be used as offsite data archival or offsite storage for data that will not be retained on the licensed computer.